You know the feeling.

 - If you’re on your way down Africa through Cairo, a well-organized layover will be enough to get you to the city’s famed pyramids.

 - As immense and tempting as Dubai airport might be, the city is easily toured during a layover with this tour, which includes a visit to the Gold Souk.

-- And of course, there's London.
-If you have 8 hours or more and you already know the city inside out, why not head for a guided tour of Windsor?
+- And of course, there’s London.
+If you have a layover in London of 8 hours or more and you already know the city inside out, why not head for a guided tour of Windsor?

 - Deal with your luggage.
 If you’re lucky, you’ve managed to check your luggage right through to your final destination.
 But if you’re still carting around suitcases, make sure you find the left luggage and deposit your suitcases for safekeeping.

 - Check out the airport before you get there.
 Not only do you need to find the left luggage office, but you may need to find other airport services before your layover – say a pharmacy or other shop.
 Most airports have websites so get your bearings and make your plan before you even take off.

 - Assess your physical condition.
 If you’re already stepping off a long-haul flight and are exhausted, make sure you don’t choose the most active walking tour available.
 Opt for something shorter and less demanding.